apache/comdev-working-groups/wg-sharpeners/escalation.md

 approaches you for additional information or action.

 Remember, always, that you are a *peer*, and an advocate for the success of the project, not a cop.
+But also that, as an ASF member, you are the custodian of the reputation of the entire Foundation.